SherryObuhuma/yolo/explanation.md

 For MongoDB database - The base image used is the official 'mongo' image from Dockerhub.

 ## 2. DOCKERFILE DIRECTIVES USED IN THE CREATION & RUNNING OF EACH CONTAINER
 Two Dockerfiles were used in this case for both the frontend(client) and backend.
-I used a multi-stage build for both backend and frontend dockerfiles to exclude development dependencies and to achieve a smaller image size of below 400mbs.
+I used a multi-stage build for both backend and frontend dockerfiles to exclude development dependencies and to achieve a smaller image size of below 400mbs as shown in the attached imagesize.png screenshot.

             ** BACKEND DOCKERFILE

-FROM node:14 AS build
+FROM node:16-alpine AS build

 WORKDIR /usr/src/app